bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Setup Configurations for Engines
 """"""""""""""""""""""""""""""""""""""""

-For the example task, we will upload the following configurations via REST:
+For the example task, we upload the following configurations via REST:

 - session.timeout -  use when connect to Apache Zookeeper (ms).
 Usually when we are dealing with T-streams consumers/producers and Apache Kafka streams.